 - You run the risk of foreclosure

 If unexpected expenses arise, the loss of equity in your home could eventually leave you underwater.
 Likewise, it can have ramifications for future plans, such as leaving your home for your family to inherit after you’re gone.
 However, getting a reverse mortgage with bad credit is a possible solution.
-Before you make a decision, be sure to fully review the pros and cons of reverse mortgages for retirement.
+Before you make a decision, be sure to fully review the pros and cons of reverse mortgages for retirement, and familiarize yourself with the types of reverse mortgages, like the Home Equity Conversion Mortgage (HECM) and the proprietary reverse mortgage.

 6. Cash-Out Refinance